Diyi2020/Diyi2020.github.io/_pages/about.md

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method and would be happy to discuss and explore more on any other related to

-(1)Applied Math: Spectral Theory, Applied Probability and Applied Analysis
+(1)Applied Math: Applied Probability, Applied Analysis and Spectral Theory

-(2)Quantum Physics: Quantum Material Science, Quantum Algorithm, Quantum Dynamics, Strongly Correlated System, Non-equilibrium Phenomenon
+(2)Quantum Physics/Statistical Physics: Quantum Material Science, Quantum Dynamics, Strongly Correlated System, Non-equilibrium Phenomenon

-(3)Quantum Tech and Devices
+(3)Algorithms Deisgn: Numerical method for 2D material, Quantum Algorithms

 __Programming Language__: Julia, Python, Matlab